 As a junior netballer it’s important to remember that practise makes perfect.
-In order to improve your game, it’s essential that you master the basic skills of netball through regular, consistent training.
+In order to improve your game, it’s essential that you master the basic skills of netball through regular and consistent training.
 There are netball drills for every aspect of the game, from shooting to conditioning, to help develop those skills.
+Below are netball drills for juniors that are beginners, followed by some netball drills that are for more advanced juniors.

 For juniors just starting out in netball, learning to shoot can be quite challenging.
 However, it can be made fun and a lot easier by using the popular acronym B.E.E.F.
 Let the players get familiar